Alex Bregman Player Props: Astros vs. Tigers

 |Games w/1+ RBI

-- The 7.6 strikeouts per nine innings compiled by the Tigers pitching staff last season ranked 25th in the big leagues.
+- The Tigers pitching staff ranks 26th in the league with a collective 7.4 strikeouts per nine innings.

-- The Tigers had the 21st-ranked team ERA among all league pitching staffs (4.06).
+- The Tigers have a 5.93 team ERA that ranks 26th among all league pitching staffs.

-- Tigers pitchers combined to allow 167 home runs (one per game), the 10th-fewest in baseball.
+- The Tigers rank 15th in baseball in home runs allowed (six total, 1.2 per game).

-- Manning will start for the Tigers, his first of the season.
+- The Tigers are sending Rodriguez (0-1) to the mound for his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.